 The new centre will be home to numerous clubs and teams offering weekly sessions for children in the following areas:

 - DSActive (sport for people with Down’s Syndrome)

 - Visually impaired football

 - Walking football

 - Frame football

 - Powerchair football

-- Host ten weekly disability football clubs for 36 weeks of the year
+- Host 10 disability football clubs, each offering weekly sessions for 36 weeks of the year

-- Work with 40 Special Educational Needs schools
+- Work with 40 schools for children with special educational needs

 - Organise 15 festivals, tournaments and competitions for 1,000 disabled people

-- Deliver a comprehensive CPD and coach education programme for 100 coaches of disabled footballers and athletes
+- Deliver a comprehensive coach education programme and continuous professional development for 100 coaches of disabled footballers and athletes

 - Recruit 50 disabled young adults for a personal development programme